aphiria/aphiria/README.md

 }
 ```

 Nullable parameters and parameters with default values are also supported.
+If you a query string parameter is optional, it _must_ be either nullable or have a default value.

 <h3 id="arrays-in-request-body">Arrays in Request Body</h3>

 Request bodies might contain an array of values.
 Because PHP doesn't support generics or typed arrays, you cannot use type-hints alone to deserialize arrays of values.
-However, it's still easy to do:
+However, it's still easy to do within your controller methods:

 ```php
 class UserController extends Controller